-Shaking may represent abnormal movements such as tremor, chorea, athetosis, myoclonus, or fasciculation (see Chapter 11, Movement Disorders), but the patient is unlikely to use this terminology.
-Correct classification depends on observing the movements in question or, if they are intermittent and not present when the history is taken, asking the patient to demonstrate them.
+Shaking may represent abnormal movements such as tremor, chorea, athetosis, myoclonus, or fasciculation, but the patient is unlikely to use these terms.
+Correct classification depends on observing the movements in question or, if they are not present when the history is taken, asking the patient to demonstrate them.

 Numbness can refer to any of a variety of sensory disturbances, including hypesthesia (decreased sensitivity), hyperesthesia (increased sensitivity), or paresthesia (“pins and needles” sensation).
 Patients occasionally also use this term to signify weakness.

 Blurred vision may represent diplopia (double vision), ocular oscillations, reduced visual acuity, or visual field cuts.